SFDO-Tooling/CumulusCI/docs/robot_locators.rst

 save, edit, and cancel button may be identical except for the word "Save", "Edit", or "Cancel".

-While you could create three separate locators for these three buttons, using a parameterized locator means we can replace three locators with one, which helps to keep our tech debt under control.
+While you can create a separate locator for each button, it's better to use a single parameterized locator for multiple buttons, which gives you more flexibility.

 Notice in our calendar locators we have one locator for a ``menuitem`` with the title of 'New Calendar':